fledge-iot/fledge/docs/OMF.rst

      All data will be inserted at this point in the Asset Framework hierarchy unless a later rule overrides this.
      Note that this field does not include the name of the target Asset Framework Database;
      the target database is defined on the PI Web API server by the PI Web API Admin Utility.
    - **Asset Framework Hierarchies Rules:** A set of rules that allow specific readings to be placed elsewhere in the Asset Framework.
 These rules can be based on the name of the asset itself or some metadata associated with the asset.
-See `Asset Framework Hierarchy Rules`_
+See `Asset Framework Hierarchy Rules`_.
 - PI Web API authentication
    - **PI Web API Authentication Method:** The authentication method to be used: anonymous, basic or kerberos.
-     Anonymous equates to no authentication, basic authentication requires a user name and password, and Kerberos allows integration with your single sign on environment.
+     Anonymous equates to no authentication, basic authentication requires a user name and password, and Kerberos allows integration with your single signon environment.
    - **PI Web API User Id:**  For Basic authentication, the user name to authenticate with the PI Web API.
    - **PI Web API Password:** For Basic authentication, the password of the user we are using to authenticate.
    - **PI Web API Kerberos keytab file:** The Kerberos keytab file used to authenticate.
 - Connection management (These should only be changed with guidance from support)
    - **Sleep Time Retry:** Number of seconds to wait before retrying the HTTP connection (Fledge doubles this time after each failed attempt).
-   - **Maximum Retry:** Maximum number of times to retry connecting to the PI server.
+   - **Maximum Retry:** Maximum number of times to retry connecting to the PI Server.
    - **HTTP Timeout:** Number of seconds to wait before Fledge will time out an HTTP connection attempt.
 - Other (Rarely changed)
    - **Integer Format:** Used to match Fledge data types to the data type configured in PI.
 This defaults to int64 but may be set to any OMF data type compatible with integer data, e.g. int32.